Let’s take a look at what happens here and

 A with a low calcium may then cause secondary

-hypoparathyroidism, so we’ve identified
+hyperparathyroidism, so we’ve identified

 Most common cause, renal failure.